From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When

 Under this rule, the predicted output for any in-context example \textit{\underline{abacd}} is never $c$, since $c \notin \mathcal{N}$.
 In the block-noisy scenario, each sentence takes one of the following forms: $n_1 n_2 n_3 aba cdc$, $aba n_1 n_2 n_3 cdc$, and $aba cdc n_1 n_2 n_3$, where $n_1, n_2, n_3 \in \mathcal{N}$.
 The minimum loss of predicting the ninth token given the first eight tokens is attained by the following rule:

-\begin{itemize} \item When the seventh token is not a noise token, output the seventh token with probability one. \item When the seventh token is a noise token, output a uniform probability vector over $\mathcal{N}$. \end{itemize}
+\begin{itemize} \item When the seventh token is not a nuisance token, output the seventh token with probability one. \item When the seventh token is a nuisance token, output a uniform probability vector over $\mathcal{N}$. \end{itemize}